Violet-joy/Violet-joy.github.io/_pages/Projects.md

 [Download Project Report (PDF)](/assets/Business%20Intelligence%20on%20Power%20BI%20Assignment%20%281%29.pdf)

-### Project Title:Data Visualization using Tableau
+### Project Title: Data Visualization using Tableau

 **Description:**
 This project involved creating insightful and interactive data visualizations using Tableau to analyze and communicate business intelligence from a structured dataset.
 The goal was to turn raw data into visually compelling stories that support decision-making.